 - The following diagrams and BIOS menu items including descriptions refer to BIOS Version 1.58.
-Therefore, it is possible that the diagrams and BIOS descriptions might not correspond with the installed BIOS version. - The SETUP defaults are the settings recommended by B&R.
+It is therefore possible that these diagrams and BIOS descriptions do not correspond with the installed BIOS version. - The SETUP defaults are the settings recommended by B&R.

-2.1 BIOS Setup - main menu
+2.1 BIOS setup main menu